wormhole-foundation/xdapp-book/src/technical/env/testnet.md

 # Testnet

-Wormhole testnet is spread across many of the most popular testnet blockchains.
+The Wormhole testnet is spread across many of the most popular testnet blockchains.

 ### Is Testnet right for you?